-McKee, 29, was shot during clashes between rioters and police in the Creggan area of Londonderry, also known as Derry, and died in the hospital, according to the reports.
-In a statement later that day, Deputy Chief Constable Stephen Martin said police were investigating.
+McKee, 29, was shot during clashes between rioters and police in the Creggan area of Londonderry, also known as Derry, and died in a local hospital, according to those reports.
+In a statement, Deputy Chief Constable Stephen Martin said police were investigating.

 In a statement issued by the U.K.’s National Union of Journalists on April 19, the union’s assistant general secretary, Séamus Dooley, said of McKee, “I have no doubt that it was that commitment [to journalism] which led to her presence on the streets of the Creggan last night, observing a riot situation in the city.”
 Dooley and news reports said that McKee had tweeted images and commentary on the riot, and Dooley added that she had spoken with a journalist colleague on the street.
 According to The Associated Press, McKee was filming the riots on her phone and standing next to a police vehicle when she was shot in the head.
 Police said they believe the gunman was aiming at officers, according to reports.

 Northern Ireland police directed CPJ to statements on its website about McKee’s death and the status of the investigation.

 Media reported that violence broke out after police raided houses where they suspected republican dissidents may have stored weapons that could have been used for terrorism acts around the anniversary of the 1916 Easter Uprising.

 On May 9, 2019, Northern Ireland police arrested two men aged 38 and 51 and two teenage males aged 18 and 15 as part of the investigation into McKee’s death, according to media reports.
 The Police Service of Northern Ireland stated on May 9 that the four were being held under terrorism laws and questioned in connection with the violence that erupted during the riots on April 18, when McKee was shot and killed.